Artist’s Palette, Death Valley

 I blend vivid colors with neutrals like you find in nature.
 Being detailed my work fits into a style in the ‘Realism’ family.
 However, I always add playful elements of fantasy into each creation, like the scenery you’d see on a Thunder Mountain ride at Disneyland.

-I love to paint nature found in the Western United States, including deserts, rolling hills, canyons, coastal sage scrub communities, the Pacific Ocean and such.
+As the name implies, the Western Trails series features nature found in the Western U.S. including deserts, rolling hills, canyons, coastal sage scrub communities, the Pacific Ocean and more.
 I often paint scenery that inspired me while out trekking.

 I tend to paint subjects that are up close to me, rather than distant landscapes.
 By bringing nature close to the viewer, I hope to remind us of how connected we are to it, and remind us of its beauty.